-Peabody has been receiving a small but steadily increasing number of applications from home schooled students over the past few years.
-Admissions policies regarding home schooled applicants seem to vary from state to state, and from school to school.
-Unlike liberal arts colleges and universities, Peabody’s admissions policy is biased heavily toward an applicant’s level of musical performance.
-At the same time, we are a Maryland school, and must comply with state regulations.
-The following official policy meets both needs.
+Peabody’s admissions policy regarding home schooled applicants is biased heavily toward an applicant’s level of musical performance.
+At the same time, we are a Maryland school and must comply with state regulations.
+The following official policy meets both needs:

 - SAT, ACT, and/or other standardized test scores.